vladikcomper/md-modules/modules/errorhandler/docs/how-to/Debugging_techniques.md

 ## Validate function input parameters with assertions

-Consider you have this function that's used everywhere:
+Consider you have a function like this one in your code:

 ```m68k
 ; INPUT: